XristosAndreopo/sudokou-v1/README.md

 The task is to generate a 9 x 9 Sudoku grid having k empty cells while following the below set of **rules**:

-1. In all 9 submatrices 3×3, the elements should be 1-9, without repetition.
+1. In all 9 sub matrices 3×3, the elements should be 1-9, without repetition.
 2. In all rows, there should be elements between 1-9, without repetition.
 3. In all columns, there should be elements between 1-9, without repetition.

 In 9x9 matrix, the diagonal matrices are independent of other empty matrices initially.

-Approach:
+Approach No1(modulesV1.py):

 1. Fill all the diagonal 3×3 matrices.
 2. Fill recursively the two matrices (not the ones in the diagonal line), which